-Where there is 51% or more continued ownership, the experience account should be continued.
+Where there is 51 per cent (51%) or more continued ownership, the experience account should be continued.
 The industry classification will also remain generally the same.
 In these situations, it is assumed that business' relative hazard or cost of compensation remains the same.